 Visit our Re-post guidelines

-Two new studies indicate that black seed (nigella sativa) may provide a unique set of benefits to aging women by protecting both against metabolic syndrome and accelerated bone loss.
+Two studies indicate that black seed (nigella sativa) may provide a unique set of benefits to aging women by protecting both against metabolic syndrome and accelerated bone loss

 As reported previously, black seed has been used for hundreds of years as both a food and medicine, and was once known as 'the remedy for everything but death.'
 A growing body of scientific research on black seed now indicates that it may have medicinal value in over 40 different health conditions.